Singing Bird and the Importance of Native American Women in Illinois History

 LEARN MORE AND FOLLOW KIM

-This program is supported by a grant from the Illinois Humanities Road Scholars.
+This program is supported by a grant from the Illinois Humanities Road Scholars of Illinois Humanities and partial grant of the Illinois Arts Council Agency.

 This event will be held on the lawn of the Stupey Cabin at 1707-1731 St Johns Ave, Highland Park, IL 60035, between the Highland Park Public Library and Highland Park’s City Hall.